 5. Buy used and refurbished equipment.

 Are you looking to buy a concrete mixer for your construction company or furniture for your office space?
 When you consider the cost of purchasing equipment new vs used and the difference in quality it is almost always best to buy used equipment for your business.

 6. Go Paperless

-The cost of paper, ink, mailing, and postage can seem minimal in daily operations but overtime can add up to hundreds if not thousands depending on the size of your business.
+The cost of paper, ink, mailing, and postage can seem minimal in daily operations but over time can add up to hundreds if not thousands depending on the size of your business.
 Any business owner could agree that the cost savings of going paperless far outweigh the perceived convenience of paper documents.
 You are also saving the environment one tree at a time.

-Each one of these 6 ways to decrease business expenses can save you money that can be invested into the overall growth of your business.
+Each one of these 6 ways to decrease business expenses can save you money that can be invested in the overall growth of your business.
 Remember as a small business owner you want to use your capital in the most effective way possible.